SCIM Access

 ]

-Invalidate existing Long-Lived Bearer Tokens
+Invalidate Existing Long-Lived Bearer Tokens

 curl --request POST \

---url https://app.leanix.net/services/mtm/v1/longlivedBearerTokens/47394a58-4165-45e4-afc3-f9a706dad4fb/invalidate \
+--url https://{SUBDOMAIN}.leanix.net/services/mtm/v1/longlivedBearerTokens/47394a58-4165-45e4-afc3-f9a706dad4fb/invalidate \

 --header 'Authorization: Bearer eyJhbGciOiJSUzI1NiJ9.eyJz [...] ssqaPSA'